HL7-DaVinci/pdex-formulary-client/README.md

 The client has been tested on the latest versions of Chrome and Safari.

+## Building Releases

+Official releases are built automatically, but you may test the process or roll your own similar to the following:

+    docker build -t hspc/davinci-pdex-formulary-client:latest .
+    docker run -it --name davinci-pdex-formulary-client -p 3000:3000 --rm hspc/davinci-pdex-formulary-client:latest

 ## License

 Copyright 2019 The MITRE Corporation